-Every Saturday, from the end of June through the end of October, the Danbury Farmers’ Market Community Collaborative (DFMCC) enables everyone to share in the excitement and benefits of fresh local fruits, vegetables, specialty food items, music and special events.
+Every Saturday, from June through October, the Danbury Farmers’ Market Community Collaborative (DFMCC) enables everyone to share in the excitement and benefits of fresh local fruits, vegetables and specialty food items.

 Better Food For Better Health

 Obesity and poor nutrition at all ages, underlying factors in most chronic diseases are strongly associated with the inadequate intake of fruits and vegetables.
 Those with limited resources tend to purchase less fruits and vegetables.
-Through direct cash incentives at the market, the DFMCC continues to attack disparities in food purchasing power.
+Through direct market cash incentives, the DFMCC continues to attack disparities in food purchasing power.
 Research shows that 79% of the project participants increased their intake of fruits and vegetables.

 Striving to provide equitable access to fresh food for all Danbury area residents, and promote health and nutrition, the collaborative of more than 30 community stakeholders, works to both enable those now excluded by limited resources to purchase fresh, local food at the Danbury Farmers’ Market and enhance the market experience for all.
 Healthy shoppers, healthy vendor profits and a healthy local economy are the goals.
-At its core, Better Health through Better Food is a community-wide health and nutrition enhancement and engagement campaign, a sustainable agriculture initiative, and an economic development strategy.
+At its core, Better Food for Better Health is a community-wide health and nutrition enhancement and engagement campaign, a sustainable agriculture initiative, and an economic development strategy.